Steel to Students Program

-The AIST Foundation's Steel to Students Training Program provides up to US$1,000 in assistance for post-secondary vocational/technical school students, undergraduate and graduate-level students to attend AIST’s Specialty Training Conferences and AIST Member Chapter Annual Meetings that include a technical program.
+The AIST Foundation's Steel to Students Training Program provides up to US$1,000 (conference tuition and up to US$600 in travel assistance) for post-secondary vocational/technical school students, undergraduate and graduate-level students to attend AIST’s Specialty Training Conferences and AIST Member Chapter Annual Meetings that include a technical program.
 Specialty Training Conferences are an integral component in facilitating the exchange of ideas and strengthening AIST's global network.
 AIST’s Technology Committees offer steel industry professionals the opportunity to participate in the organization through the Specialty Training Conferences.

 The Steel to Students program will provide students with increased opportunities to become familiar with Technology Committees and learn firsthand from industry leaders in various steelmaking fields.